 - Keep some CBD handy.
 The main goal of a T-Break is to reduce your body’s interaction with THC and give your endocannabinoid system a chance to reset.
 Since CBD does not bind directly to your CB1 & CB2 receptors, it’s a good option to help alleviate any T-Break side effects.

 These tolerance break tips are based around the science of cannabis.
 We also recommend using a personal journal to track how you feel.
 Paying close attention to your mental state may also give you some clear insight into how beneficial a Dry January or tolerance break can be.
 It’s not a scientific tolerance break tip, but we urge you to give it a try.

-Cannabis Tolerance Break: Health Benefits & Side Effects
+Health Benefits & Side Effects of a T-Break

 Because everyone’s body is unique and tolerance breaks are unique to the individual, T-Break participants have different experiences during and after a tolerance break with THC.
 The Seed & Smith team has pulled together a list of common health benefits & side effects for you to monitor if you plan to take a T-Break in 2022.

 - Allow your endocannabinoid system to reset and recalibrate